Welcome to the EMS Division of Central County Fire

 In 2003, the (then known as) “Burlingame Fire Department” in conjunction with the Burlingame Police Department added Paramedics to the SWAT Team.
 The SWAT Team, also a product of shared services, includes members from Brisbane, Burlingame, Foster City, Hillsborough, San Bruno, San Mateo and the South San Francisco Police Departments.
 The Tactical Paramedics started with three Burlingame Fire Department Paramedics and has now grown into a team of paramedics from Central County, San Bruno, San Mateo and South San Francisco Fire Departments.

 The program is overseen by the Medical Director for the team, Dr. Dan Huie.
 Dr. Huie is a graduate from Stanford University in Medicine and he also has a Stanford University law degree.
 Central County Fire is fortunate to have Firefighter/Paramedic Ron Novelli who is a Physician’s Assistant (PA) and acts as the Assistant Medical Director for the team.

-The Tactical Paramedics train monthly and are activated about three or four times a year.
+The Tactical Paramedics train monthly and are activated about 10 – 15 times a year.